pingcap/docs/troubleshoot-high-disk-io.md

     - Slow write into RocksDB, and `RocksDB kv`/`max write duration` is high.
 A single Raft log might contain multiple key-value pairs (kv).
 128 kvs are written to RocksDB in a batch, so one `apply` log might involve multiple RocksDB writes.
     - In other cases, bugs need to be reported.

-- Raft commit log is slow.
-TiKV Grafana's Raft I/O and commit log duration are relatively high (this metric is only available in Grafana 4.x).
+- `raft commit log` is slow.
+In TiKV Grafana, `Raft I/O` and `commit log duration` (only available in Grafana 4.x) metrics are relatively high.
 Each Region corresponds to an independent Raft group.
-Raft has a flow control mechanism, similar to the sliding window mechanism of TCP, through the parameter [raftstore] raft-max-inflight-msgs = 256 to control the size of the sliding window, if there is a hot spot Write and commit log duration is relatively high, you can moderately change the parameters, such as 1024.
+Raft has a flow control mechanism similar to the sliding window mechanism of TCP.
+To control the size of a sliding window, adjust the `[raftstore] raft-max-inflight-msgs` parameter. if there is a write hotspot and `commit log duration` is high, you can properly set this parameter to a larger value, such as `1024`.

 ### Locate I/O problems from log